Google PhD Fellowship

 - All undergraduate and graduate transcripts

-> - Research/dissertation proposal (4-5 pages recommended, no longer than 8 pages)
+- Research/dissertation proposal (no longer than 8 pages)

 - Student essay response (350-word limit) to: Describe the desired impact your research will make on the field and society, and why this is important to you.
 Include any personal, educational and/or professional experiences that have motivated your research interests.

 - Student essay response (350-word limit) to: Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.

 - A leadership role can mean more than just a title.
 It can mean being a mentor to others, acting as the person in charge of a specific task, or taking the lead role in organizing an event or project.
 Think about what you accomplished and what you learned from the experience.
 What were your responsibilities?

 - Did you lead a team?
 How did your experience change your perspective on leading others?
 Did you help to resolve an important dispute at your school, church, in your community or an organization?
 And your leadership role doesn’t necessarily have to be limited to school activities.
 For example, do you help out or take care of your family?

 Once that is prepared, visit the application form in our Interfolio instance (http://apply.interfolio.com/78129 ) to submit your application.
 You will be able to request letters of recommendation through the application process.

 Internal Competition Deadline: September 11, 2020, 11:59 PM EDT